 Sake Enthusiasts

 Matching food and sake is similar to matching food and wine.
 Pairing sake and food should also be fun.
 The object of the pairing is to enhance both the food and the sake.
-No match is perfect, and in the end, it is a matter of what you like.
+No match is perfect watches, and in the end, it is a matter of what you like.
 Sake is truly a versatile beverage which suits many of the world’s cuisine regardless of ingredients or the preparation method.

 In Japan, food takes a back seat to sake, where small dishes are prepared to enhance the enjoyment of sake, and not the other way around, similar to the Spanish tapas concept.
 And similar to wine drinking, different sake would be served during the course of the meal, from the delicate Ginjo and Daiginjo with light appetizers, to the fuller bodied Tokubetsu Junmai and Sparkling sake with heavier, fried foods, and Kimoto and Yamahai sake with grilled dishes and gamey flavors, to fully enjoy the flavor combina-tions.
 Sake can be served chilled, at room temperature or gently warmed.
 The premium sakes are best served chilled.